Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises.md

 Simple 2D structure A.
 {: style="text-align: center; font-size: medium;"}

-**Exercise:** From what we have learned in this module about how to compare protein structures, calculate the centroid of this protein structure.
+**Exercise:** From what we have learned in this module about how to compare protein structures, calculate the center of mass of this protein structure.
 {: .notice--success}

 Imagine that we have a second 2D protein structure and wanted to compare it with our first protein structure from the previous exercise.